mimo-labs/core-server/README.md

 Simple project to load and serve mock JSON responses, with status code, and verb discrimination.

+## Initial data

+This repository provides a fixture of common use HTTP Verbs and Headers to get started with simple mocks.
+To load it run `python manage.py loaddata initial.json`

 ## How to setup:

 ### Using Docker-Compose: